ACTL4001-T1-2022/Group-123-Consulting/README.md

 ### Player Selection
 The 11-player team is formed by analysing past performances of Rarita players in the league.
 The scouting methodology is based on

-* Construct a logistic regression model trained by tournament results of other countries in 2021 categorized by positions
+* Construct a logistic regression model trained by tournament results of other countries in 2021 categorized by positions (Model: [Click here](rcode.R))
 * Consider the average strengths of players in the same position and returns the success probability of achieving top 10 in the tournament
 * Best subset selection was used to filter the suitable factors contributing to the success of the team